As amended March 29, 2014 - MEA-MFT Representative Assembly

 MEA-MFT believes employers should provide professional leave opportunities for union related business.

-MEA-MFT supports paid release time for union activities because they are a component of professional development.
+MEA-MFT supports paid release time for union activities as a component of professional development.

 E – Human and Civil Rights